 4] Intra-party elections have not taken place since 1972.

-5] Congress last the touch with grassroot leaders.
-New line Central leadership was dependent on loyalists.
+5] Congress last the touch with grassroots leaders.
+Newline Central leadership was dependent on loyalists.
 There is no scope for internal criticism and descent.

-As suggested by Yogendra Yadav, decline of Congress is linked to deepening of democracy.
-1st democratic upsurge has resulted into OBCs coming out of the party.
+As suggested by Yogendra Yadav, the decline of Congress is linked to the deepening of democracy.
+1st democratic upsurge has resulted in OBCs coming out of the party.

 2nd democratic upsurge resulted in the Dalits coming out of the party.

-Other causes for decline of Congress system also includes Green Revolution and state reorganisation. this has resulted into the strength of OBCs and the rise of regional party.
+Other causes for the decline of the Congress system also includes Green Revolution and state reorganisation. this has resulted in the strength of OBCs and the rise of the regional parties.

 Present status of congress

-According to Suhas Palshikar, Congress is not in a state of decline, rather 2014 election mark the death of Congress.
-The number of seats which country got in 2014 election is even less than the number of seats Congress could get after emergency.
+According to Suhas Palshikar, Congress is not in a state of decline, rather the 2014 election mark the death of Congress.
+The number of seats which country got in the 2014 election is even less than the number of seats Congress could get after the emergency.